Information for EU/EEA Citizens:

 - please advise if you have applied for other family members within the same application.
 If so, please list their full names, relationship to you and ages.

-Darren’s team of caseworkers will be able to contact the Home Office and ascertain the status of your application if it is overdue.
+Darren’s caseworker will be able to contact the Home Office and ascertain the status of your application if it is overdue.

 Accuracy of this webpage: